devilry/devilry-django/not_for_deploy/docs/user/admin/admin_wizard_find_student.rst

 =====================================
 Quickly navigating to a delivery feed
 =====================================
-Finding the delivery feed of a student should always be easy and accessible.
+Finding the delivery feed of a specific student should always be easy and accessible.
 On the admin frontpage, you have the `Find a student` option available to you.
 This is a "step-by-step" wizard for locating delivery information about a particular student.